 If you have an eye emergency or injury, please contact the Eye Unit at the Royal Bournemouth Hospital to speak to an experienced ophthalmic nurse on the phone.
 The nurse can give you quick advice and then make a decision about the most appropriate form of care for you.
 This could be an appointment at the Eye Unit or with your GP.
 Call the Eye Unit on 0300 019 4181.

 For non life-threatening injuries or issues please attend an Urgent Treatment Centre.
 Some examples of these are as follows; broken bones, sprains, burns, skin infections, wounds, ear pain, back pain, minor head injuries, persistent sore throats.
 Please call 111 before attending.
 There are Urgent Treatment Centres at both Poole and Royal Bournemouth hospitals.
+Opening times are 8am-12am, seven days a week, at both sites.
+Please note, patients will be accepted until 10pm.
+In some cases, if it is not possible for a patient to be seen before the UTC closes at midnight, a return appointment for the next day will be offered.

 Not sure where to go?
 Call NHS 111 when you need medical advice or are not sure who to contact.